accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 An editing tool can be
 - the tool as delivered by the editor;
-- the tool augmented with extensions not developed by the publisher;
+- the tool enhanced with extensions not developed by the publisher;
 - a set of tools.

 Examples of editing tools
-- an application for editing and controlling the content of a Website or application, e.g. CMS (Content Management System), LMS (Learning Management System), LCMS (Learning Content Management System), content aggregator;
+- an application for editing and controlling the content of a website or application, e.g. CMS (Content Management System), LMS (Learning Management System), LCMS (Learning Content Management System), content aggregator;
 - multimedia editing tools;
 - applications for creating web applications;
 - application for editing code;